nothingismagick/open-source-contributor-text/tutorials/openSourceTutorial.md

 ## Your Identity and Rights
 ### What is a "Non-Disclosure Agreement" (NDA)
-A non-disclosure agreement is a contract that you may be required to sign if you will be working with an organisation that has trade-secrets to protect.
+A non-disclosure agreement is a contract that you may be required to sign if you will be working with an organisation that has trade secrets to protect.
 As the signee of the NDA, you will be bound by the contract to maintain secrecy about the information you have been given, and it may include clauses about non-competition in a similar industry for a specific amount of time.
 Although this is generally uncommon in the open-source industry, it may be required if you are given access to "secrets" like API keys, logins and the like.

 > If you are presented with a NDA, as with any contract, it is wise to read everything, ask questions and ask a lawyer for their opinion.
+Quasar will never require you to sign an NDA.

 ### What is a "Contributor License Agreement" (CLA)
 A Contributor License Agreement is a contract between the owner of a project and code contributors.
-As opposed to an NDA (which is restrictive), a CLA is "reciprocal" in that it is actually there to protect the rights of both owner and contributor.
+As opposed to a NDA (which is restrictive), a CLA is "reciprocal" in that it is actually there to protect the rights of both owner and contributor.
 With a CLA, contributors explicitly give the owner permission to use the contribution, and owners explicitly permit the contributor to use their contributions as they see fit.

 However, many developers consider a CLA to be problematic because of the rights that they confer upon the owner, which include the ability to change the license of the code.
 [Here is a great writeup by gitlab](https://about.gitlab.com/2017/11/01/gitlab-switches-to-dco-license/) about why they switched from a CLA to a DCO - and here is their [in-depth analysis from a project-management perspective](https://docs.google.com/a/gitlab.com/document/d/1zpjDzL7yhGBZz3_7jCjWLfRQ1Jryg1mlIVmG8y6B1_Q/edit?usp=sharing).